 Any other activities not consistent with the academic mission of the University.

-“Inappropriate” will be determined by the Office of Student Conduct and Civility Education.
+“Inappropriate” will be determined by the Office of Student Accountability and Restorative Practices.

 “University Community” means Towson University students, faculty and staff